At Bespoke Smile, we are so lucky to home such an inspirational team.

-He lectures and provides hands-on training to dentists in the UK and internationally on the topic of smile design, occlusion and the methods of creating natural, predictable smiles, with a strong focus on minimal and no preparation porcelain techniques.
+He lectures and provides hands-on training to dentists in the UK and internationally on the topics of smile design, occlusion, and the methods of creating natural, predictable smiles, with a strong focus on minimal and no preparation porcelain techniques.

 Dr Jethwa shares his knowledge on social media as one of the most prominent dentists in the UK on Instagram.